 The archipelagos of the Friendly Islands were united in 1845.
 The Kingdom of Tonga, the South Pacific’s last Polynesian monarchy, withdrew from British protection and became fully independent in 1970.
 The royal family of King Tupou VI, hereditary nobles, and a few other landholders control politics.
 Tonga held its first elections in 2010 under a newly formed constitutional monarchy.
 The Democratic Party of the Friendly Islands (DPFI) won a plurality in parliament and retained power in elections held in 2014 and 2017.
 After his death, the late Prime Minister ’Akilisi Pohiva was replaced by Pohiva Tu’i’onetoa, who was succeeded in turn by political independent Siaso Sovaleni following the 2021 general elections.
-Tonga’s economy depends on agricultural products like squash, vanilla beans, and yams as well as tourism and fish exports.
+Tonga’s economy depends on such agricultural products as squash, vanilla beans, and yams as well as on tourism and exports of fish.
 Emigrants’ remittances account for nearly one-third of GDP.